grdl/gitlab-mirror-maker/README.md

 Usage: gitlab-mirror-maker [OPTIONS]

 Options:
   --version                       Show the version and exit.
   --github-token TEXT             GitHub authentication token  [required] --gitlab-token TEXT             GitLab authentication token  [required] --github-user TEXT              GitHub username.
-If not provided, your GitLab
+If not provided, your
-                            username will be used by default.
+                                  GitLab username will be used by default.

+  --target-forks / --no-target-forks
+                                  Allow forks as target repos for pushing.
   --dry-run / --no-dry-run        If enabled, a summary will be printed and no
                                   mirrors will be created.

   --help                          Show this message and exit.
 ```

 # How it works?